Neumi/ethersweep/README.md

 # Ethersweep
 ### An Open Source Ethernet controllable stepper motor.
 Easy interfacing with JSON and UDP from any device on the network in any language you choose.

+*If you want to stay updated, or interested in buying a developer version later, please write an email to `ethersweep@inprocess.xyz` Thanks!*

 <img alt="linear axis" src="/img/linear_axis.png">